Southwest loses $278 million but sees profits rest of 2022

 Excluding special costs, the Dallas carrier lost 32 cents per share.
 Revenue was $4.69 billion, more than double a year ago and 91% of revenue in the same quarter of 2019, before the pandemic.

-The results were slightly better than the average forecast of analysts, who predicted a loss of 30 cents per share on revenue of $4.67 billion, according to a FactSet survey.
+The loss was slightly wider than analysts had expected.
+Analysts predicted a loss of 30 cents per share on revenue of $4.67 billion, according to a FactSet survey.

+Shares of Southwest Airlines Co. rose more than 3% in trading before the market opened Thursday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.